StefanoAllesina/R3CR/lecture_2/README.md

 discipline <- "Med"
 ```

 We want to count how many people are in Medicine.
-We can extract the last names and count them:
+We can extract the
+last names and count them:

 ``` r
 last_names <- df$last_id[df$sector == discipline]
 num_people <- length(last_names)
 ```

 Now we need to count the number of distinct last names.
+Because we’re
-Because we're going to need to do this very many times, we can write two different functions, and see what's fastest:
+going to need to do this very many times, we can write two different
+functions, and see what’s fastest:

 ``` r
 count_names_table <- function(last_names){